11 Types of Succulents That Grow Tall

 The Kalanchoe tomentosa, also known as the panda plant, is a succulent that originates from Madagascar.

-This succulent is easily recognizable thanks to its furry, silver-grey leaves.
+This plant is easily recognizable thanks to its furry, silver-grey leaves.

 The Kalanchoe tomentosa can grow up to two feet tall and is relatively easy to care for.

-This succulent is a great choice for those who are new to succulent ownership, as it is tolerant of neglect and can withstand periods of drought.
+This plant is a great choice for those new to succulent ownership, as it is tolerant of neglect and can withstand periods of drought.

 Final Thoughts

 Succulents are a great addition to any garden or home.
-They come in many shapes and sizes, but all of them require very little attention.
+They come in many shapes and sizes but require very little attention.

 This makes succulents perfect for those who don’t have the time or resources to devote to caring for plants.

-The succulents in this list are tall and will add height to any succulent garden.
+Growing tall succulents will add height to any succulent garden.

 These plants also give an exotic feel with their unique shapes, colors, and textures.